World News | Researchers at China's Wuhan Bio Lab Sought Hospital Care Before COVID-19 Outbreak: Report | LatestLY

 Former US president Donald Trump was among those who supported the theory that the virus might have escaped from a bio lab in China.

-"Three researchers from China's Wuhan Institute of Virology became sick enough in November 2019 that they sought hospital care,” the newspaper said.
+"Three researchers from China's Wuhan Institute of Virology became sick enough in November 2019 that they sought hospital care,” the paper said.

 The disclosure of the number of Chinese researchers, the timing of their illnesses and their hospital visits come on the eve of a meeting of the World Health Organization's decision-making body, which is expected to discuss the next phase of an investigation into Covid-19's origins.